-Employee Advocacy has become more than just a buzz word, time and again the numbers show just how beneficial a well-designed employee advocacy program can be.
+Employee Advocacy has become more than just a buzz word.
+Time and again, the numbers show just how beneficial a well-designed Employee Advocacy program can be.
 Don’t believe us?
-Here are our favourite 10 stats that prove just how impactful tapping into the reach of your employees can be.
+Here are our favorite 10 Employee Advocacy statistics that prove its impact.

 1. 84% of consumers’ value recommendations from friends and family above all forms of advertising – additionally, 77% of consumers are likely to make a purchase after hearing about it from someone they trust.

-The basic principals of employee advocacy are fairly straightforward- people trust in personal connections.
-This means that they are far more likely to trust those they know, even just remotely, over that which they do not.
-While your brand may be recognized it is unlikely that it will attain the same level of credibility that is generated from personal connections.
+The basic principles of Employee Advocacy are fairly straightforward: people trust in personal connections.
+This means that they are far more likely to trust those they know, over those they do not.
+While your brand may be recognized, it is unlikely that it will attain the same level of credibility that is generated from personal connections.
 Your employees are already connected online to hundreds and even thousands of people.
+It’s also been found that 20-50% of purchasing decisions are made through peer-to-peer marketing.
 Tapping into these pre-established relationships will help you win credibility and grow your reach.

 2. Leads developed through employee social marketing convert 7x more frequently than other leads.